 But if you want to find a way to eat less without fighting against your hunger monster, you need to find the foods with the higher satiety to calorie ratio.

 Countless studies have tried to understand why we overeat.
 But, unfortunately, they are rarely helpful.

 - Controlled human feeding studies provide limited information due to their short duration and lack of resemblance to how we live and eat in the real world.

 - Nutritional epidemiology has done little to separate bias, ethical convictions and beliefs to identify practically applicable scientific principles of nutrition.
-It’s hard to validate the observations without large and expensive randomised controlled trials.

 What is satiety?